Escalating Trade War Raises Recession Threat For Global Economy

 The latest in this saga is the news that China is investigating the US logistics giant FedEx.
 The government has announced that it will create an 'unreliable entity list' with respect to business firms.

-Businesses in both the US and China are worried as the trade war escalates, it is they who suffer.
+Business firms in both the US and China are worried as the trade war escalate as it is they who suffer.

 The tensions are spilling over into other spheres and China has warned countries of military action if they try to meddle in matters concerning Taiwan.